Thawing Quintessence: Priors, evidence, and likely trajectories: Constraints on thawing dynamics

-In Fig. \ref{f_eos}, we use the 32\% and 5\% max-marginal-likelihood contours (together with narrower 90\% contours not shown in Fig. \ref{f_posteriors}) to reconstruct the most likely trajectories of the dark energy equation of state in thawing-quintessence scenarios.
-These trajectories can be compared against predictions from a (non-extreme) microphysical thawing quintessence theory to assess its observational compatibility.
-Then, to identify which thawing quintessence theories are most likely among those that have passed this test, one can jointly analyze their likelihoods and their respective, theory-specific priors in a full Bayesian model comparison.
+In the right panels of Fig. \ref{f_posteriors}, we use 90\%, 32\%, and 5\% max-marginal-likelihood contours to reconstruct the most likely trajectories of the dark energy equation of state in thawing-quintessence scenarios.
+These trajectories offer an alternative, visual approach for comparing predictions from (non-extreme) thawing quintessence theories to observational constraints.
+Theories that are compatible with these constraints can later be evaluated in more detail using a Bayesian analysis that accounts for their respective microphysical priors.

 While microphysical predictions for $\epsilon(z)$ depend on the present-day matter fraction $\Omega_m$, the MCMC results shown in Fig. \ref{f_cosmoparams} reveal that $\Omega_m$ is constrained to within $\sim 10\%$ even for large deviations from $\Lambda$CDM.
 Within this range, the predictions for $\epsilon(z)$ are expected to remain relatively robust, though one should always double-check that the assumed value of $\Omega_m$ is compatible with the resulting predictions for $\epsilon_0$ and $\eta_0$.
 The MCMC results also confirm that deviations from the $\Lambda$CDM limit ($\epsilon_0 = 0$) predict lower values of $H_0$ paired with higher $\Omega_m$, as expected from the kinematics of a diluting dark energy density.
-This effect exacerbates the tension between CMB-based constraints and late-time measurements of $H_0$ \cite{riess_comprehensive_2022, collaboration_local_2025, freedman_status_2025}.
+This effect exacerbates the tension between CMB-based constraints and late-time measurements of $H_0$ \cite{riess_comprehensive_2022, collaboration_local_2025, freedman_status_2025, banerjee_hubble_2021}.